olugo/Happiest-Group/README.md

 - URL: https://www.kaggle.com/unsdsn/world-happiness

 How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?

 - The data was collected through the Gallup World Poll.
 The data was collected by the Gallup World.
 The data is about the countries that rank the highest in overall happiness.

-<<<<<<< HEAD
 How many observations (rows) are in your data?

 - The 2015 happyness rank has 158 rows.
 The 2016 happyness rank has 157 rows.
 The 2017 happyness rank has 155 rows.